Noso-Project/NosoPy/README.md

 - Node information
 - Pool information

-Since this coin's protocol is transistion from version 1(P1) to version 2(P2), this will probably be a short lived repository.
+Since this coin's protocol is transitioning from version 1(P1) to version 2(P2), this will probably be a short lived repository.

 ## Instruction for use